 Individuals with a food allergy should diligently read all food labels and ask questions about foods prepared away from the home (such as at school or a restaurant).
-In the day care or school setting, parents of a child with a food allergy should educate teachers and school staff so they are prepared to recognize and treat severe allergic reactions immediately and seek first aid.
+In the day care or school setting, parents of a child with a food allergy should inform teachers and school staff, so they are prepared to recognize and treat severe allergic reactions immediately and seek first aid.

-In consultation with their physicians, individuals who suffer from severe allergic reactions should always carry appropriate medication such as a self-injectable form of epinephrine (adrenaline).
-Sufferers should also consider wearing an identity bracelet or medallion to alert others if they have a problem.
+In consultation with their physicians, individuals who experience severe allergic reactions should always carry appropriate medication such as a self-injectable form of epinephrine (adrenaline) and should also consider wearing an identity bracelet or medallion to alert others if they have a problem.

 Epinephrine, when prescribed by a physician, should be administered immediately to the individual suffering from a severe reaction to food.
 Emergency medical services must then be obtained for further treatment.